 The music we use in worship comes from many sources.
 We use traditional English language hymns from all denominations.
 But we also use modern words and music, including those from the ecumenical Taize Community in France, and the Iona Community in Scotland.

-We have benefited from the work of a number of gifted writers who have been members or ministers, and a number of their compositions - including some written specially for us - are included in our own compilation of worship material 'Life Together'.
+We have benefited from the work of a number of gifted writers who are of who have been have been members or ministers at Chorlton Central Church, and a number of their compositions - including some written specially for us - are included in our own compilation of worship material 'Life Together'.
 The other hymnbooks in use are 'Rejoice and Sing' (United Reformed Church); 'Baptist Praise and Worship' (Baptist Union) and 'Common Ground' (an ecumenical publication).

 Words and music from the Taize Community emphasize the importance of prayer and meditiation in the Christian life